jgerstmayr/EXUDYN/docs/RST/items/ObjectKinematicTree.rst

 * | **name** [type = String, default = '']:
   | objects's unique name
 * | **nodeNumber** [\ :math:`n_0 \in \Ncal^n`\ , type = NodeIndex, default = invalid (-1)]:
-  | node number (type NodeIndex) of GenericODE2 node containing the coordinates for the kinematic tree; \ :math:`n`\  being the number of minimum coordinates
+  | node number (type NodeIndex) of GenericODE2 node containing the coordinates for the kinematic tree; \ :math:`n`\  being the number of minimal coordinates
 * | **gravity** [\ :math:`\LU{0}{{\mathbf{g}}} \in \Rcal^{3}`\ , type = Vector3D, default = [0.,0.,0.]]:
   | gravity vector in inertial coordinates; used to simply apply gravity as LoadMassProportional is not available for KinematicTree
 * | **baseOffset** [\ :math:`\LU{0}{{\mathbf{p}}_b} \in \Rcal^{3}`\ , type = Vector3D, default = [0.,0.,0.]]: